tylersfoot/Sweet-Tooth/README.md

 ### Prerequisites

 This game has only been tested on Windows so far.
-The game supports both keyboard+mouse and controller (controller not tested lol)
+The game (will) support both keyboard and controller, but it is heavily recommended to use keyboard and mouse.
+The game is not optimized, so it might run slow on laptops or older computers.

 ### Installation